Civil

 are received.
 Our department will ensure

-that services are in accordance with the
+that services are in accordance with Massachusetts Law.

 The Civil Process division will provide